amd/quark-documentation/docs/install.rst

          + docs        # Off-line documentation of Quark.
          + README.md

-   We strongly recommend users download the zip file as it includes examples compatible with the wheel package version.
+   We strongly recommend you to download the zip file, as it includes examples compatible with the wheel package version.

-**Step 2**: Install quark wheel package by
+**Step 2**: Install the quark wheel package by running the following command:

    ::